 The Northeastern University Physics Department offers a broad range of curricula that reflect the intellectual excitement and relevance of studying physics both within its broadly defined traditional boundaries and at the intersection with other disciplines, in particular the biomedical sciences, where physics is having a growing impact.
 In addition, the department offers unique opportunities for students to experience frontline research at the undergraduate level through internships in faculty research labs and co-ops.

-By majoring in biology, students develop a basic understanding of the organization and the processes of life, from molecules and cells through organs and organ systems to populations, species, and ecosystems.
-The major offers the mathematical, chemical, and physical background necessary for understanding biology and the practical scientific skills associated with each of these areas.
-It allows students to begin to specialize in a subdiscipline of biology such as systems physiology, cell biology, genetics, epigenetics, microbiology, molecular biology, developmental biology and so forth.
-Numerous opportunities for relevant positions are available through Northeastern’s program of cooperative education.
+Biology majors develop a basic understanding of the organization and the processes of life, from molecules and cells through organs and organ systems to populations, species, and evolution.
+This major allows students to begin to specialize in various exciting sub-disciplines of biology, such as cell biology, molecular biology and genetics, systems biology, animal physiology and zoology, microbiology, and the biological basis of health and disease.

-As a Biomedical Physics major, a student explores fundamental physical principles relevant for understanding biological phenomena on various scales as well as medical instrumentation and devices.
-This program takes advantage of the local Boston area medical research environment to offer a unique interdisciplinary learning experience and also offers the option of a premed track.
+Biomedical Physics explores fundamental physical principles relevant for understanding biological phenomena on various scales as well as medical instrumentation and devices.
+This program offers the option of a pre-med track and partners with Boston-area medical research institutions to offer students a unique interdisciplinary learning experience.

 The overall objective of the B.S.
 Chemistry Major program is to provide the fundamental scientific background and practical training for students as they prepare for chemically related careers or advanced study in fields including the traditional chemical specialties, as well as biochemistry, materials science, forensic science, medicine, education, law, and other endeavors that may draw upon an understanding of the chemical basis of the world around us.
 A key general objective is the development of qualitative and quantitative problem-solving skills.
 Of comparable importance is developing effective communication skills.

-Our Bachelor of Arts in Environmental Studies degree is an interdisciplinary program, drawing from 12 departments, designed to provide a flexible platform for students whose primary interest is in the area of environmental policy.
+Our Bachelor of Arts in Environmental Studies degree is an interdisciplinary program, drawing from 12 departments, designed to provide a flexible platform for students whose primary interests lie at the intersection of science and environmental policy.
 The range of knowledge that Environmental Studies students obtain from an interdisciplinary blending of programs provides them with this much-desired edge.
 As the world continues to change, the need for those who will know how to cope with this change is more important than ever.

 Linguistics is the scientific study of human language.
-A growing and exciting field, it has links to diverse fields including cognitive psychology, philosophy, neuroscience, computer science, artificial intelligence, sociology, language teaching, anthropology, and education.
-Linguistics is a key component of the emerging field of cognitive science, the study of the structure and functioning of human cognitive processes.
+A growing and exciting field, it has links to diverse fields including cognitive psychology, philosophy, neuroscience, computer science, artificial intelligence, sociology, language teaching, anthropology, education, and the law.
+Linguistics is a key component of the field of cognitive science, the study of the structure and function of human cognitive processes.

 The marine biology major provides students with a strong foundation in the biological and marine sciences.
 In their first two years, students complete their foundational science courses in biology, chemistry, physics, and mathematics.
 Our students can fulfill their upper-level marine biology requirements either on campus or during our year-long Three Seas Program.

-Mathematics is of ever-increasing importance to our society and everyday life.
-It has long been the language of science and technology, and provides a rich source of methods for analyzing and solving problems encountered in the physical world.
-Today, mathematics is essential in virtually all fields of human endeavor, including business, the arts, and the social sciences.
+Mathematics is one of mankind’s oldest intellectual pursuits, and has long provided guidance and inspiration for the development of science and technology.
+In addition to its inherent interest and beauty, mathematics is a rich source of methods for analyzing and solving problems encountered in the physical world.
+Today mathematics is a thriving field of research with impact in virtually all fields of human endeavor, including science, business, the arts, and the social sciences.

 As a Physics major, a student explores the fundamental physical principles that govern natural phenomena ranging in scale from collisions of subatomic particles, to atoms and molecules, to various condensed phases such as solids and liquids, to exploding stars and colliding galaxies.